-RESPONSE TO HUMIC ACID ADDITION INTO FEEDS WITH HEAVY METAL CONTENT MADE OF GREEN MUSSELS ON GROWTH OF ASIAN SEABASS
+EFFECTS OF HUMIC ACID ADDITION TO FEEDS WITH HEAVY METAL CADMIUM CONTAMINATION FROM GREEN MUSSELS ON THE GROWTH PERFORMANCE OF ASIAN SEABASS

 Keywords:Asian seabass Lates calcarifer, feed, green mussel Perna viridis, Humic Acid (HA)